DMNerd/Hackintosh/README.md

 ## USB Mapping

-Here's the guide to how I decided to map the USB ports.
-This does not get over the 15 port limit.
+There is excel spreadsheet which explains how the USB is mapped.

-IN THE NEWEST VERSION - i switched to different USB mapping method and Changed my setup a bit.
-It is very specific to my setup and I urge you to do your own map.
+I use SSDT to map my ports for better future compatibility.
+You will have to create your own kext.

 ## Useful Applications